One of the questions I’m often asked by readers, is how to pick a blog niche.

 The Green Mama brings together “parenting” and “eco-friendly” in a single blog niche that’s targeted at a specific reader demographic—parents who care about doing their best for the environment as well as for their kids.

 Example #6.
-Mr. Money Mustache (Niche: Personal Finance)
+Mr. Money Mustache (Blog Niche: Personal Finance)

 Proof that blogs can grow large despite (or even because of) rather idiosyncratic naming decisions, Mr Money Mustache is a well-known blog in the Financial Independence, Retire Early niche.